 Virtual school heads have a non-statutory responsibility for the strategic oversight of the educational attendance, attainment and progress of pupils with a social worker.

 They should also identify and engage with key professionals, e.g. DSLs, SENCOs, social workers, mental health leads and others.

-5.6 Safeguarding Statement from Alternative Provision
+5.6 Safeguarding Statement from Alternative Provisions we may access